tezos/tezos-mirror/docs/developer/proposal_testing.rst

 should be placed in the match case ``Alpha_previous`` of ``init_storage.ml:prepare_first_block``.

-Conversion of data structures from the previous protocol are typically found in ``storage.ml,i``, which may involve the functors in ``storage_functors.ml,i``.
+Conversions of data structures from the previous protocol are typically found in ``storage.ml,i``, which may involve the functors in ``storage_functors.ml,i``.
 Each migration is very custom, but there are two recurring schemas that emerged over time.